itfanr/ros2-wiki/Windows-Development-Setup.md

 > curl https://raw.githubusercontent.com/ros2/ros2/release-latest/ros2.repos -o ros2.repos
 ```

+This will get the code for the latest ROS 2 release.
+If you want the code from a particular release or from the development branches, see [this page](Maintaining-a-Source-Checkout).

 Next you can use `vcs` to import the repositories listed in the `ros2.repos` file:

 ```